The crucial differences between management and leadership

 However, these roles require qualities beyond technical know-how and experience.
 They are about managing people and processes, but more than this, they require exceptional leadership abilities.

-There are crucial differences between management and leadership, that can make the difference between a competent candidate and an excellent one.
+There are crucial differences between management and leadership, which can make the difference between a competent candidate and an excellent one.

 Beyond Management Processes